Jupter1/MMM-Slack2/README.md

 Slack is limiting its API requests in different tiers.
 These are applied *per app per workspace*.
 This module uses two different functions:
 * `conversations.history` has a rate limit of Tier 3.
 Tier 3 allows 50+ requests per minute.
 Sporadic bursts are tolerated.
 * `users.info` has a rate limit of Tier 4.
 Tier 4 allows 100+ requests per minute.

 A method to ensure, that the rate limits are not exceeded is implemented.
 If you need more, consider installing a seperate app for each MagicMirror you have.
-You can information in rate limits on [Slack's Website](https://api.slack.com/docs/rate-limits).
+You can find more information on rate limits on their [Website](https://api.slack.com/docs/rate-limits).

 ## Configuration
 |Option|Description|